Muhamed Bešić: Everton

 In July 2014, Bešić was transferred to English outfit Everton for an undisclosed fee.
 He made his competitive debut for the team on 30 August against Chelsea.

 In February 2016, he signed a new five-year deal with the side.

 In August, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
 Over eight months after the injury, on 10 April 2017, he returned to the pitch.

 In February 2018, he was loaned to Middlesbrough for the remainder of the campaign.
 In August, his loan was extended for an additional season.

 In August 2019, he was sent on a season-long loan to Sheffield United.

 Return to Ferencváros

 In September 2021, Bešić returned to Ferencváros on a three-year contract.
 On 22 September, he played his first official game for the squad since coming back against Fehérvár.
 He won his first trophy with the club after returning on 24 April 2022, when they were crowned league champions.
 On 29 April, he scored first goal for Ferencváros since his comeback in a defeat of Paks.

 Bešić appeared in his 100th match for the team against Honvéd on 13 November.

 In February 2023, he suffered a ruptured anterior cruciate ligament again and was expected to be sidelined for at least half a year.
 Over seven months after the injury, on 16 September, he made his return to action and managed to score a goal.

 Later stage of career

 In January 2025, Bešić joined Serbian side Spartak Subotica.

+In August 2026, he switched to OFK Beograd.